EliasRodkey/python-toolkit/packages/loggers/README.md

 PerformanceLogger: tracks program performance (execution time)

 # Challenges
 - instance versus class attribute management
 - deciding allocation of class versus instance methods
 - test development

 # Dependencies
 - logging
 - os
 - typing

-# Installation
-If you are working on a project that a user needs to install or run locally in a machine like a "POS", you should include the steps required to install your project and also the required dependencies if any.

-Provide a step-by-step description of how to get the development environment set and running.

 # Logger Usage
 Import Logger class: